-The best and only way to prevent a pyometra from occurring in your cat is to have it spayed.
+The only way to prevent pyometra from occurring in your cat is to have it spayed.
 This surgery will remove either both the uterus and the ovaries or just the ovaries so that a cat cannot go through a heat cycle.
-Without the hormones that are released from the ovaries during a heat cycle or a uterus to get infected, a cat cannot develop a pyometra.
+Without the hormones that are released from the ovaries during a heat cycle or a uterus that can get infected, a cat cannot develop a pyometra infection.
 Spaying a cat is a commonly recommended procedure for this and other health reasons.

 Sykes JE, Westropp JL.
 Bacterial infections of the genitourinary tract.
 Canine and Feline Infectious Diseases.
 Published online 2014:871-885.

 Pyometra.
 American College of Veterinary Surgeons.